 Machines can’t do that.
 They are inferior to the human brain when identifying visual data.
-To make up for this inferiority, machines follow a multi-step process to decompose an image and analyze pixels and patterns before they can accurately name an object in the image.
+To make up for this limitation, machines follow a multi-step process to decompose an image and analyze pixels and patterns before they can accurately name an object in the image.

-When a CNN comes across an image, it analyzes it step by step.
+When a CNN comes across an image, the system analyzes it step by step.
 It may first detect the colors and edges before identifying more complex elements like the shape and dimensions of an object in the image.
 This process is carried out within CNN layers with extensive visual data filtering and validation in between.

 Image recognition technology can help you grow your income, one way or another.
 Visual data taken across your retail stores is awash with insights you can use as pristine as they are or combine with predictive analytics to make better business decisions.
 Here’s when these insights are the most effective in the retail industry.

 Ever tried to put a price tag on out-of-stock events?
 It might have too many zeros, as retailers get $1 trillion less than they could every year because of stockouts.
-This gives grounds for a proven use of image recognition software in retail to check facings and product displays for out-of-stocks in real-time.
+This gives ground for a proven use of image recognition software in retail to check facings and product displays for out-of-stocks in real-time.
 It can analyze images of shelves within seconds to alert your employees of the goods that need to be replenished.